qnx-ports/build-files/ports/pango/README.md

 + [`cairo`](https://github.com/qnx-ports/build-files/tree/main/ports/cairo)
 + [`harfbuzz`](https://github.com/qnx-ports/build-files/tree/main/ports/harfbuzz)

+A convinience script `install_all.sh` is provided for easy installation of all required dependencies, execute it just like a regular installation and set INSTALL_ROOT and JLEVEL.
+To use the convinence script, please clone the entire `build-files` repository first.
+This convinience script will call `install_all.sh` inside dependencies recursively.

 # Compile the port for QNX in a Docker container or Ubuntu host

 **NOTE**: QNX ports are only supported from a Linux host operating system